Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more

 Once the tilapia weighs 500 grams (just over a pound), they are small but salable.
 If you decide to grow them on, restaurants will be interested in purchasing them.
 The larger the fish, the higher price per kilo you can get.

 Commercial Fish Pellets

 We have heard of people who buy tilapia and feed them on bread and anything else they happen to have as scraps from the kitchen.
-Doing this won't get your fish to their correct weight as fast, and it could damage the quality of the water.
+Doing this won't get your fish to their correct weight as fast, and it could damage the water quality.
 Commercial fish food is the best choice for rapid growth.
 The higher the protein content, the better the fish food.
 Commercially purchased fish feed contains a balanced diet for the fish.